 - Assistance with or making requests for public records

-- Representation in appeals to the Office of Open Records, courts of common pleas and the Commonwealth Court
+- Representation in appeals in the Office of Open Records, Court of Common Pleas, the Commonwealth Court, and the Pennsylvania Supreme Court

 Significant cases include: